wichayutdew/device-setup/notes/leetcode-cheatsheet.md

               the loop early if we know the tree is not balanced
         2. for main function, just validate that the result of helper function is not -1

+### Linked list cycle

+    _Default case_, check if current head and value next to head is null or not, if either of it is null then we would never have loop in that linked list

+    **Solve**
+        1. using slow,fast pointer to determine if the linklist have a loop or not.
+        2. do a while loop to keep checking if fast pointer is null or not, cause if it's null then there's no loop
+        3. in a loop slow pointer move 1 node, fast pointer move 2 node, after move we check if both pointer point to the same node or not, if yes then this linklist do have a loop